ncme/c25519/README.md

     (up to a fixed, but configurable, size).
 This is much slower than f25519, which is optimized to take advantage of the sparse form of 2^255-19.

+``ecdsa``

+  ~ An implementation of ECDSA_Wei25519 that performs scalar multiplications
+    using the ed25519 back end.

 ``sha512``